Axter Retrieve

 Technology concept/solution:

-The MTR-tool is composed of a few vital modules.
+The retrieve-tool is composed of a few vital modules.
 The ultrasonic detector scans and locates the circumferential position of the lines, the mill module enables annular access, the cutter module severs the lines, and the gripper unit module retrieves and pulls them into tubing.
 All in one run.
 When removed, thru tubing cementing can be performed.

 By utilizing new technologies to eliminate rig and shipment of production tubing to shore, there is a potential of reducing climate emissions of CO2 = 6:1, NOx = 5:1 and SO2 = 4:1.